Alright synth pop fans! We've covered popular songs and compilation albums so far on Synth Pop Saturdays or as one commenter put it:

 And to add an air of authenticity and perhaps authority, they're quick to let you know you're in good hands because the set is:

-BROUGHT TO YOU BY THE TEAM BEHIND THE CRITICAL AND COMMERCIAL HITS ‘CLOSE TO THE NOISE FLOOR AND ‘ELECTRICAL LANGUAGE’!
+BROUGHT TO YOU BY THE TEAM BEHIND THE CRITICAL AND COMMERCIAL HITS ‘CLOSE TO THE NOISE FLOOR’ AND ‘ELECTRICAL LANGUAGE’!

-According to my notes (now an essential part of my critical listening as fleeting thoughts and critical or complimentary comments are lost to the ether otherwise), there were three tracks I did not recognize by title but once I heard them, my familiarity with them was evident.
+According to my notes (now an essential part of my critical listening, as fleeting thoughts and critical or complimentary comments are lost to the ether otherwise), there were three tracks I did not recognize by title, but once I heard them, my familiarity with them was evident.
 Good job, brain!
-Some of these songs sound like bold and revelatory envelope-pushing compositions while others have more of a primitive or abstract experimental quality to them as if the artist was merely exploring what their new instruments could do.
+Some of these songs sound like bold and revelatory envelope-pushing compositions, while others have more of a primitive or abstract experimental quality to them, as if the artist was merely exploring what their new instruments could do.
 A handful of tracks sound like bad novelty songs I need never hear again.
 Of the three discs, Disc Two was my favorite with a lower-end ⭐⭐⭐ while Discs One and Three get a total of ⭐⭐⭐ between them.
-We deal in a six-star rating system here at The Hideaway so overall, we're giving Musik Music Musique ⭐⭐½ just based solely on the music within.
+We deal in a six-star rating system here at The Hideaway, so overall, we're giving Musik Music Musique ⭐⭐½ just based solely on the music within.
 If we were ones to judge packaging and presentation in addition to audio, we'd bump it up to a full ⭐⭐⭐ and, if polled, we'd prefer a neon blue color to the sickening green that was used.

 Released in 2021, Musik Music Musique 2.0 gets the tag 1981 | The Rise of Synth Pop for its 51 songs.
 This time around, the label uses less hyperbole ("PACKED WITH FAMILIAR CLASSICS AND LESSER KNOWN GEMS.")
 In short, everything that was good about the first volume in the series is a little better this time around.
-Same smart packaging but a better signature color for this listener's tastes.
-Many artists carry over but this time they're represented by tracks I'm actually familiar with and, more importantly, actually enjoy.
+Same smart packaging but a better signature color for this listener's taste.
+Many artists carry over, but this time they're represented by tracks I'm actually familiar with and, more importantly, actually enjoy.

 The third collection focuses on tracks from our favorite year in music, 1982.
 Released in 2023, Musik Music Musique 3.0 is subtitled Synth Pop On The Air.
-By now the label is calling the whole series HUGELY SUCCESSFUL but we don't know what criteria they're using.
+By now, the label is calling the whole series HUGELY SUCCESSFUL, but we don't know what criteria they're using.
 There are 56 tracks from

 "...COUNTLESS...ELECTRONIC LUMINARIES..."

-(Not to brag but I did count all the way to 100 just the other day with the grandkids as we counted how many colors there were in their new watercolors set) including a few of our all-time favorites from Tears For Fears (kinda), New Order, and Heaven 17.
+(Not to brag, but I did count all the way to 100 just the other day with the grandkids as we counted how many colors there were in their new watercolor set) including a few of our all-time favorites from Tears For Fears (kinda), New Order, and Heaven 17.
 And don't forget the R-rated delights worthy of being wrapped in brown paper sleeves from Soft Cell and Berlin.
 (Apologies to Those French Girls.)

 No comments: